 This section provides some historically specific discussions of power in the United States at the national and local levels.
 You may also be interested in the Studying Power section of this site, which covers methodological issues.

 Power is based in ideological, economic, military and political networks -- Michael Mann's "IEMP model."
 It's my preferred approach, leading to a class-domination theory when applied to the United States.

 The main rivals to the Four Network theory: pluralism, state autonomy theory, elite theory, and Marxism.

 I contrast the untenable psychological assumptions of conspiracy theories, which lead them to be wrong on the key issues, with the more solidly grounded sociological assumptions that are used by social scientists who study power.

-C. Wright Mills, Floyd Hunter, and 50 Years of Power Structure Research
+C. Wright Mills, Floyd Hunter, and a Half-Century of Power Structure Research

 Some historical background on power structure research; a detailed critique of pluralism; and a critique of structural Marxists.